 The Pursuit Fellowship has no upfront tuition.
 Instead, Fellows commit to paying a percentage of future earnings for a set number of payments upon landing a job earning above $50,000.
 Pursuit has progressive rates based on annual salary.
 This model enables adults from low-income and minority communities who are representative of the diversity of New York to learn to code.
 Pursuit cohorts are made up of at least 50% women, 50% African-American or Hispanic people, 50% immigrants, and 60% of their participants do not have 4-year degrees.

-Applicants should be needs-based and have the potential to succeed in a technical career.
-Strong candidates have a background in computer science or a related technical field.
-Selected candidates from the applicant pool will be invited to an in-person interview and problem-solving session led by engineers, experts, and other volunteers from the community.
-Then applicants must participate in a 2-day sample coding workshop.
+No coding experience is required but applicants should demonstrate both financial need and the potential to succeed in a technical career.
+Selected candidates from the applicant pool will be invited to a sample coding workshop as well as an in-person interview led by engineers, experts, and other volunteers from the community.

 Recent Pursuit News

 - October 2017 Coding Bootcamp News + Podcast

 - All About ISAs: Income Share Agreements and Deferred Tuition at Coding Bootcamps

 Start Date None scheduled Cost N/A Class size N/A Location New York City